mengvo/AutoNotes/README.md

 # AutoNotes
-use `source venv/bin/activate' to enter virtual env.
+use `source venv/bin/activate` to enter virtual env. use `uvicorn main:app --reload` to run server.